appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

 ## Prerequisites:

 - You need to have valid credentials of the portal.
-- You need to [create a Process Flow](/processflow/creating-processflow/) or need to have an existing Process Flow developed.
+- You need to [create a processflow](/processflow/creating-processflow/) or need to have an existing processflow developed.
 - When working with Cloud Appresource function in Decision Node, you need to define the function before implementing the decision criteria.
-[Click Here](/processflow/cloud-appresource-functions/) to know more about Process Flow cloud appresource function.
+[Click Here](/processflow/cloud-appresource-functions/) to know more about processflow cloud appresource function.

 ## Working Principle: